wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 v4-via-v6 routing.

-However, in order to use the additional flexibility provided by v4-via-v6 routing, routing protocols will need to be extended with the ability to populate the routing table with v4-via-v6 routes when an IPv4 address is not available or when the available IPv4 addresses are not suitable for use as a next-hop (e.g., not stable enough).
+However, in order to use the additional flexibility provided by v4-via-v6 routing, routing protocols need to be extended with the ability to populate the routing table with v4-via-v6 routes when an IPv4 address is not available or when the available IPv4 addresses are not suitable for use as a next-hop (for example not stable enough).

-Various protocols already support the advertisement of IPv4 routes with an IPv6 next-hop, including Babel {{RFC8966}} and BGP {{RFC8950}}.

-A number of IGPs advertise both IPv4 and IPv6 prefixes over a single neighbor.
+Some protocols already support the advertisement of IPv4 routes with an IPv6 next-hop, including Babel {{RFC8966}} and BGP {{RFC8950}}.
+Other protocol advertise both IPv4 and IPv6 prefixes over a single neighbor;
-These include:
+these include:
   * Multi-Topology (MT) Routing in OSPF ({{RFC4915}})
-  * Multi-Topology (MT) Routing in IS-IS ({{RFC5120}})

-Both of these utilize a common control plane but separate data planes.
+  * Multi-Topology (MT) Routing in IS-IS ({{RFC5120}}) While both of these employ a common control plane, they use separate data planes, and therefore don't implement v4-via-v6 routing.

-# Operational Considerations

-The routing "logic" is not fundamentally different between IPv4 and IPv6, and the primary thing preventing many implementations from supporting v4-via-v6 operations is the command line / configuration syntax.
-This means that the required changes to support v4-via-v6 routing in many implementations are relatively small - basically just changing the command line parsing to allow specifying an IPv6 address as a next-hop for an IPv4 route.

 # ICMP Considerations